top of page

 Taxonomy & Occurrence

-Long-tailed Macaque (M. f. fascicularis) -- Brunei, Cambodia, Indonesia, Malaysia, Philippines, Singapore, Thailand, and Vietnam
+Long-tailed Macaque (M. f. fascicularis) -- Brunei, Cambodia, Indonesia, Malaysia, Philippines, Singapore, Thailand, and Vietnam.

 IUCN Conservation Status